Expectation Propagation based Line Spectral Estimation: Problem Setup and Probabilistic Model

-where ${\boldsymbol \omega}_z$ are the unknown nuisance parameters.
-In the following text, we illustrate some examples about $p({\mathbf y}|{\mathbf z})$. \begin{itemize} \item The LSE is corrupted by the additive white Gaussian noise and is described by
+The LS ${\mathbf z}_{\rm LS}$ undergoes a componentwise (linear or nonlinear) transform.
+For simplicity, we focus on the scenario such that the LS is corrupted by the additive white Gaussian noise (AWGN) described by